 Once the mandevilla seed pods have dried, they will turn brown in color.
 They will also begin to split open, revealing fluffy, dandelion-like seeds.
 At this time the seeds are ready to be collected.

 For better results, soak the mandevilla seeds in water for about twelve hours prior to sowing them in well-draining soil.
 Mandevilla seeds require shallow planting, only covering them slightly with soil.
-Keep these moist and warm (about 65-75 degrees F.) and place them in bright, indirect light.
+Keep these moist and warm, about 65 to 75 degrees F. (18-24 C.), and place them in bright, indirect light.
 The seeds should germinate within a month or so.

 How to Propagate Mandevilla Cuttings

 Mandevilla vine is very easy to propagate from cuttings.
 While the best time to take cuttings is in spring, you can also take them in late summer or fall with some success.
 Cuttings should be made from tips or side shoots and about 3 inches (8 cm.) long.
 Remove all but the top two leaves.
 If desired, dip the mandevilla cuttings in rooting hormone and then stick them in a sandy peat mix.